Area51 Project - Mike's 2006 Powertek REV:

 The weather was beautiful and the open country absolutely amazing to ride on as we travelled to Cranes North Atlantic on Witless Bay Line.

 The trails in Northern Pond were their usual torturous un-groomed nature.
 Even with great suspension, they sucked.
 I don't know if the trails are getting worse or I'm just getting older.
-Yup, definitely the trails.
+That's right, definitely the trails.

 In early March we received another 20cm fresh powder, with the driveway cleared I left from the house and hit the trails in Torbay on snowmobile for the first time since moving here in 2014!

 It was awesome to be back on sled, and great to enjoy winter this year with a perfect mix of Snowmobile, ATV & Argo adventures.
-With the Sooley family cabin sold, those annual trips are over, so the future will be different but still great.
+With the Sooley family cabin now sold, those wonderful annual trips have come to an end.
+The future will no doubt be different but still great.

 2022 was an absolute write off weather wise.
 We've had poor winters with early ice break up, and/or no snow, but this year ponds on the Avalon never got safe enough to venture out on with a machine and snow was equally lacking.
 I managed just one short outing in the Argo so obviously Project REV remained safely in storage.